 Mid Cornwall · PL26

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Roche, that work is shaped by the place itself — Roche is a village in the heart of china clay country with the dramatic Roche Rock and St Michael's Chapel on its outskirts, a fifteenth-century parish church and a tight Conservation Area, with a building stock that leans toward traditional cob and granite cottages and Victorian terraces.
+The way we approach planning application in Roche starts with a measured walk-round — Roche is a village in the heart of china clay country with the dramatic Roche Rock and St Michael's Chapel on its outskirts, a fifteenth-century parish church and a tight Conservation Area, with a building stock that leans toward post-war estates and traditional cob and granite cottages.

 • Conservation Area